hollinrakedp/DHHardenSystem/README.md

 - Enables Event Logs
     - Allows the enablement of Windows Event Logs that may not be enabled by default.
 The user must supply the name of the logs to be enabled.
 - Remove UWP Applications
-    - Removes many of the Universal Windows Platform (UWP) applications included by default on the OS.
-Many of these are unnecessary and unwanted.
-Currently, this does not accept input for the applications that should be removed.
+    - Removes a user supplied list of UWP applications from the system.
 - Configures DEP
     - Allows the user to set the Data Execution Prevention policy on the system.
 The STIG requires at least 'OptOut'.
 - Disable Scheduled Tasks
-    - Disables a preset list of scheduled tasks on the system.
+    - Disables a user supplied list of scheduled tasks on the system.
 - Disable Services
     - Stops and disables the list of services provided.
 - Set Local User Passwords to Expire